ingyupark0118/Pdorei_LiverFibrosis_Microbiome/README.md

 # Pdorei_LiverFibrosis_Microbiome

+This repository contains the source code and processing pipeline used for the human cohort analysis (Figure 1) in the manuscript:

-Bioinformatics analysis code for Figure 1 (Human cohort study) of the manuscript: 'Pharmabiotics, Phocaeicola dorei, ameliorates cholestatic liver fibrosis by alleviating macrophage efferocytosis of neutrophils'
+> **"Pharmabiotics, *Phocaeicola dorei*, ameliorates cholestatic liver fibrosis by alleviating macrophage efferocytosis of neutrophils"**